 - The brightness level might be too low.
-Press the $\mathbf{Fn}$ and $\rightarrow$ keys to increase the screen brightness level. - The display device might be set to an external monitor.
-Press the Fn and F5 keys to toggle the display setting. - The system may be in standby mode.
+Press $\mathbf{Fn} + \rightarrow$ hot key to increase the screen brightness level. - The display device might be set to an external monitor.
+Press the Fn + F5 key combination to toggle the display setting. - The system may be in standby mode.
 Try pressing the power button to resume.